-From now, when we verify within the event log what’s happening, we should be able to log on different types of hashes.
+From now, when we verify within the event log what’s happening, we should be able to log on to different types of hashes.
 Not only MD5, but also SHA256.

 This is the set-up.
-As you see, we’ve got the very nice difference here.
+As you see, we’ve got a very nice difference here.
 When we focus on the old event, the only thing that we’ve got is MD5 but when you focus on the new event here, we also have SHA256.

 This is how we can see that the configuration is updated.